tremo123/Ogar-unlimited/Newfeatures.md

 19. AnounceDuration: duration of announcement
 20. motherCellMassProtection: 1 , Stopping mothercells from being too big (0 to disable)
 21. motherCellMaxMass: 10000 ,Max mass of a mothercell
-22. botrespawn: If 1, bots automatically respawn (default), if 0, they dont respwan
+22. botrespawn: If 1, bots automatically respawn (default), if 0, they dont respawn

 ## OP